nathan-contino/nathan-contino.github.io/_posts/blog/2022-06-26-southern-vermont-tour.markdown

 *vt bog viewz*

 ![forest road signs](/../_images/june_26_vt/11_forest_road_signs.jpg)
-*quality forest road signage*
+*forest road signage that could have been more helpful but was cool to look at nonetheless*

 ![double track](/../_images/june_26_vt/12_double_track.jpg)
-*starting day 2 with some quality double track*
+*starting day 2 with some double track*

 After that awkward experience, we were happy to head over to some technical doubletrack roads that giant RVs couldn't possibly traverse.